andickinson/andickinson.github.io/_posts/2021-12-18-advent-of-cyber-day-10.md

 excerpt: Learning about nmap.
 ---

-This is a write up for the Day 9 - Day 10 - Offensive Is The Best Defence challenge in the [**Advent of Cyber**](https://tryhackme.com/room/adventofcyber3) room on [TryHackMe](https://tryhackme.com).
+This is a write up for the Day 10 - Offensive Is The Best Defence challenge in the [**Advent of Cyber**](https://tryhackme.com/room/adventofcyber3) room on [TryHackMe](https://tryhackme.com).
 Some tasks may have been omitted as they do not require an answer.

 ***